BiologicalRecordsCentre/brc-ds-eval/README.md

 algorithm is used to combine records into groups.
 But as you zoom in the individual records are resolved.
 Clicking on a individual pin representing a single record pops up a modal dialog displaying all the attributes for that record from your original dataset.
-If you zoom right into a cluster of recrds which will not resolve to individual points, it is because several records are mapped at the same location.
+If you zoom right into a cluster of records which will not resolve to individual points, it is because several records are mapped at the same location.
 In this case, click on the cluster and it will 'spider' to show the individual records which can be selected in the